Deku CLI

 where

-is the path towards the contract source code, which is required to compile the expressionexpression
+contract_pathis the path towards the contract source code, which is required to compile the expressionexpressionis the Ligo expression to compile